smsegal/DHDRNet/README.md

 ```sh
 python -m dhdrnet.data_prep download --out=./foo
 ```
+This utilizes the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstart), so make sure you've signed in and authenticated.

 After the DNG files are downloaded, the synthetic exposures and fused images can be generated with: